zarzouram/lt2316-h20-aa/README.md

       If activated, the `extract_features` function returns the features in the dimension required by the assignment.
 Otherwise, the features are without paddings along with PPMI embeddings for each token in dataset vocabulary.
 More details are in section [2.
 Notes on Part 2](#2-notes-on-part-2).

+5. After the submission (during solving assignement-2), I realized the following issues:

+   1. **PPMI calculation**: the values are calculated based on the splitted corpus, while the ppmi should be calculated based on the whole corpus.
+   2. **`get_y`**: the method add pad tokens based on the max length in the split dataset itself, not based on the max length in the whole dataset.

 <br />

 ### 1.2.
 Tokenization